☸️ Kubernetes - Roles and Verbs

 kubectl get serviceaccounts my-service-account -o json

-Check which versions of the role-based authentication API are enabled.
+Check which authentication API version is enabled.

 kubectl api-versions | grep rbac